nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

-* 4a.
-The list is empty.
+* 3a.
+Either one or both lists are empty.

     Use case ends.